Grutas Tolantongo Hot Springs: What to Know Before You Go

 Rent a Car and Drive to Tolantongo Caves

 For the ultimate freedom, you can rent a car and drive to Grutas Tolantongo.
-This option is great for groups who don’t mind driving in Mexico.
+This option is great for groups who are comfortable driving in Mexico.

 The drive is about the same distance whether you rent a car in Mexico City or rent a car in Queretaro.
 My preference would be to go to Grutas Tolantongo from Queretaro since it’s a smaller city and easier to navigate.